Docy Child

 Depending on the results of the risk assessment, the next steps may be required:

-• Reporting of the breach to the Department of Health and Human Services’ Office for Civil Rights (OCR)
+2. Reporting the breach to the Department of Health and Human Services Office for Civil Rights (OCR)

 In particular, for business associates:

-Business associates should inform their covered entity immediately in case of a HIPAA violation.
+Business associates should inform their covered entity immediately in the event of a HIPAA violation.
 HIPAA requires notification within 60 days.

 Join the conversation